I get this question a lot when I work with yoga teachers: Should I have my offering always for sale or should I have it only on a limited basis?

 Open/Closed Model

-This is where I started when I first opened Thrive (my marketing membership for yoga teachers) back in 2019.
+This is where I started when I first opened a membership back in 2019.

 Several months later I opened the doors again, doubled my membership numbers, and grew the membership to over 70 members.
 Again, such an honor and it was easier to market the membership for a set number of days.